-Guided Bone and Tissue Regeneration in Hamilton (Jackson Square), Burlington and St. Catharines!
+Guided Bone and Tissue Regeneration in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 Treating gum disease has conventionally been treated by getting rid of the gum pockets that create gum disease.
 The pockets were eliminated by removing any affected gum tissue and smoothing any uneven bone tissue.
 This method may be still effective in fighting gum disease but there are new more effective methods that have emerged that are now commonly used.
 One of the most promising advancements is referred to as guided bone regeneration otherwise known as guided tissue regeneration.
 The procedure is used when there teeth that are in danger of falling out or to get the jaw ready for dental implants.